 The Sales Professional Certificate of Credit program provides students with the skills needed to obtain an entry level position as a sales representative and/or sales manager.
 Students will learn selling strategies and techniques as well as sales management and leadership skills.

-OCCUPATIONAL COURSES CREDITS
+COURSE NO. OCCUPATIONAL COURSES CREDITS

-Principles of Marketing 3
+MKTG 1100 Principles of Marketing 3

-Principles of Management 3
+MGMT 1100 Principles of Management 3

-Business Regulations & Compliance 3
+MKTG 1130 Business Regulations & Compliance 3

-Professional Selling 3
+MKTG 1160 Professional Selling 3

-Buying & Merchandising 3
+MKTG 2070 Buying & Merchandising 3

-Principles of Marketing Principles of Management Business Regulations & Compliance Professional Selling

 SELECTED TOPICS IN CRIMINAL JUSTICE (STI1)